Nereare/Hepta/readme.md

   * Run `gem install jekyll bundler`
 3. Run it: `bundle exec jekyll serve`
 4. Go to [your local serving of jekyll](http://localhost:4000)

+For guidance on how to use this theme, see the [Hepta Wiki](https://github.com/Nereare/Hepta/wiki).

 ## Contributing